maxmaster55/maxmaster55/README.md

 currently a student in the ITI program.

 ```
-if you give me 6 houres to cut a tree, I will spend the first 4 looking up indian tutorials on yt.
+Give me six hours to chop down a tree and I'll spend the first four looking up indian tutorials on yt.
+                                                                                 (Tom Holland or smth)
 ```

 I have experience working with a variety of programming languages, including: